Terms, conditions and medical guidance and FAQs

 Thank you for booking your ocean activities with us, you’re in for an excellent time!
 To make your experience as smooth as possible, we have prepared the following info:

 Location: We are located in the main hotel building, directly underneath the Terrace Bar, on the corner that overlooks Fistral.
 You’ll see surfboards outside and our sign on the wall.
+Use this What Three Words link if stuck.

 Please bring: A towel and bathing costume or similar to wear under the wetsuits.
 Everything else (wetsuit, surfboard, personal protection equipment etc…) is provided and included in the cost of your lesson.